lucasvegi/Elixir-Code-Smells/README.md

 * __Category:__ Design-related smell.

 * __Problem:__ In Elixir, creating a process outside a supervision tree is not a code smell in itself.
-However, when a code creates a large number of long-running processes outside a supervision tree, this can make visibility and monitoring of these processes difficult, not allowing developers to fully control their applications.
+However, when a code creates a large number of long-running processes outside a supervision tree, this can turn visibility and monitoring of these processes difficult, therefore not allowing developers to fully control their applications.

-* __Example:__ The following code example, although simple, seeks to illustrate a library responsible for maintaining a numerical ``Counter`` through a ``GenServer`` process outside a supervision tree.
-Multiple different counters can be created simultaneously by a client (one process for each counter), making these unsupervised processes difficult to manage.
-This can cause problems with the initialization, restarts, and shutdown of a system.
+* __Example:__ The following code example seeks to illustrate a library responsible for maintaining a numerical ``Counter`` through a ``GenServer`` process outside a supervision tree.
+Multiple counters can be created simultaneously by a client (one process for each counter), making these unsupervised processes difficult to manage.
+This can cause problems with the initialization, restart, and shutdown of a system.

   ```elixir
   defmodule Counter do